David Moniac

-In 1836, during the Second Seminole War, Moniac was commissioned as a captain and selected to command a Creek volunteer cavalry unit, the only Native American among the officers.
-He was killed at the Battle of Wahoo Swamp.
-In the 1990s, his remains were transferred from a local cemetery to the newly established Florida National Cemetery for military veterans, a few miles away.
+In 1836, during the Second Seminole War in Florida, Moniac was commissioned as a Captain and selected to command a unit of Muscogee mercenaries who were hired to help fight against the Seminole.
+Most of the officers who commanded the Muscogee mercenaries were White, and he was the only Native American among them.

+Moniac was killed by Seminole warriors at the Battle of Wahoo Swamp.
+In the 1990s, his remains were transferred from a local cemetery to the newly established Florida National Cemetery for military veterans, which was a few miles away.